pyconll/pyconll/README.md

 This tool is intended to be a **minimal**, **low level**, **expressive** and **pragmatic** library in a widely used programming language. pyconll creates a thin API on top of raw CoNLL annotations that is simple and intuitive.

-In my work with the Universal Dependencies project, I saw a dissapointing lack of low level APIs for working with the CoNLL-U format.
+In my work with the Universal Dependencies project, I saw a disappointing lack of low level APIs for working with the CoNLL-U format.
 Most tooling focuses on graph transformations and DSLs for terse, automated changes.
 Tools such as [Grew](http://grew.fr/) and [Treex](http://ufal.mff.cuni.cz/treex) are very powerful and productive, but their DSLs have a learning curve and limit their scope.
 [UDAPI](http://udapi.github.io/) offers a python library but it is very large and has little guidance. pyconll attempts to fill the gaps between what other projects have accomplished.

 Hopefully, individual researchers find pyconll useful, and will use it as a building block for their tools and projects. pyconll affords an intuitive and complete base for building larger projects without worrying about the details of CoNLL annotation and output.